SPOFR District Map with Stations

 District Summary

-South Pend Oreille Fire and Rescue was created by voter approved mergers of Pend Oreille Fire District No. 3, Pend Oreille Fire District No. 1, and Pend Oreille Fire District No. 7 in 2010; the merger with Fire District No. 6 in 2019; and the merger with Pend Oreille District No. 8 in 2022.
-The area now includes the Diamond and Sacheen Lake areas, the Camden, Fertile Valley, and the Deer Valley areas the Furport, Bead Lake, and Skookum areas, along with the Spring Valley area.
-The mergers have been an effective addition to the service to our community and we offer a higher level of service than we have experienced in the recent past.
+South Pend Oreille Fire and Rescue was established through voter-approved mergers of Pend Oreille Fire Districts No. 3, No. 1, and No. 7 in 2010, followed by the merger with Fire District No. 6 in 2019 and the merger with Pend Oreille Fire District No. 8 in 2022.
+The service area now includes the Diamond and Sacheen Lake areas, the Camden, Fertile Valley, and Deer Valley areas; the Furport, Bead Lake, and Skookum areas; and the Spring Valley area.
+In 2024, we began serving the City of Newport under contract.
+These mergers, along with the addition of Newport, has significantly enhanced our service to the community, allowing us to provide a higher level of care than in previous years.

 Mission